 Physical abuse is rampant in California nursing homes and assisted living facilities.
 According to a 2017 study by the World Health Organization (WHO), 9.3% of nursing home staff members admitted to committing some form of abuse against an elderly patient.
 Unfortunately, physical abuse in nursing homes is widespread due to the fact that many residents have cognitive and/or physical impairments that prevent them from defending themselves.
 Additionally, those suffering from physical abuse often do not tell anyone out of fear of retaliation, so the abuse goes on unnoticed.

 Any sort of intentional physical harm upon an elderly individual may be considered a form of physical abuse.
-Such harm includes but is not limited to the following:
+Such harm includes but is not limited to:

 There are many different indications of physical abuse.
 The most common signs of nursing home physical abuse appear directly on the victim’s body and include unexplained injuries like bruises, sprains, and burns.

 It is also important to verify explanations of injuries and check that the injuries are healing properly.
 Be sure to note whether the injury continuously appears in the same or other locations.
-Unfortunately, such patterns often are grave indicators of abuse, in which case a knowledgeable California nursing home abuse attorney such as Mr. Bryant should evaluate the circumstances and assist you to ensure that such abuse does not continue.
+Unfortunately, such patterns often are grave indicators of abuse, in which case a knowledgeable attorney should evaluate the circumstances and assist you to ensure that such abuse does not continue.

 Nursing home neglect and abuse must be stopped, and the owners of nursing homes are responsible if a resident in their care becomes the victim of nursing home abuse or neglect.
-If one of your loved ones was physically abused in a skilled nursing or assisted living facility, contact Attorney Bryant and his team today.
-It is important to speak up on behalf of elderly family members because many times, dependent adults are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.
+If one of your loved ones was physically abused in a skilled nursing or assisted living facility, contact Joel R. Bryant today.
+It is important to speak up on behalf of elderly family members, because many times, dependent adults are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.